asherlagarde/asherlagarde/README.md

 - 🌱 I’m currently learning ...
 HTML
 - 📫 How to reach me ...
 9893521339
 - 😄 Pronouns: ... he him
 - ⚡ Fun fact: ...
-I hate python
+I hate JavaScript

 <!---
 asherlagarde/asherlagarde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.